Barcodes as Summary of Loss Function Topology: An Algorithm for Calculation of Minima Barcodes

 Two technical details here are the choice of points $\theta_{n}$ and the definition of closeness, i.e. when to connect points by an edge.
 In our experiments, we sample points uniformly from some rectangular box of interest.
 To add edges, we compute the oriented $k$-nearest neighbor graph on the given points, then drop the orientation of edges and check that the distance between neighbors does not exceed $c(D)N^{-\frac{1}{D}}$, where $D$ is the dimension of $f$'s input.
 We use $k=2D$ in our experiments

-We describe now our \textbf{algorithm} that computes barcodes of a function from its graph-based approximation described above.
+We describe now the part of the algorithm that computes barcodes of a function from its graph-based approximation described above.
 The key idea is to monitor the evolution of the connected components of the sublevel sets of the graph $\Xi_{f\leq c}=\{\theta_{n}\text{ | }f(\theta_{n})\leq c\}$ for increasing $c$.